-A recent ruling by the Ninth Circuit Court of Appeals significantly increases the amount of damages that may be awarded a former employee who proves harassment or other intentional discrimination based on race, color, religion, sex, or national origin under Title VII, or disability under the Americans with Disability Act.
-The trial judge and jury in Gotthardt v.
-National Railroad79 awarded \$350,000 in compensatory damages and \$124,010.46 back pay for lost wages to a 59-year-old woman who was forced to quit her job due to posttraumatic stress syndrome caused by workplace harassment.
+In a precursor to Pollard, for example, the Ninth Circuit affirmed a jury award of \$350,000 in compensatory damages and \$124,010.46 back pay for lost wages to a 59-year-old woman who was forced to quit her job due to posttraumatic stress syndrome caused by workplace harassment.
 Because she claimed that her age, stress, and background would foreclose a future job or career, the trial court also awarded the employee more than \$600,000 in "front pay" to cover wages lost from the date of jury verdict forward for eleven years.
 Amtrak argued that this front pay award must be included in the \$300,000 statutory cap on damages as "future pecuniary losses" specifically covered by the statute.
-Unfortunately for employers, however, the Ninth Circuit determined that front pay is an equitable remedy, rather than legal damages, and therefore not subject to the cap.
-There is currently a division in the federal circuits on this issue, but until the Supreme Court finally resolves the dispute, the stakes for employers may be considerable.
-The estimated monetary values of pending cases may be multiplied several times if juries or judges can be persuaded by plaintiffs' attorneys to award front pay for years, or even decades, into the future.
+Gotthardt v.
+National Railroad 191 F.3d 1148 (9th Cir.
+1999).